-Overflow pipe leaking – which cistern?
+Overflow pipe leaking – finding the source

 If the leaking overflow pipe is at loft level or sticks out from the eaves of the roof, then the source is either the cold water storage cistern, or the smaller feed and expansion cistern that supplies the boiler, if you have one.

 Remember, it can take hours for a small leak to raise the water level in a cistern enough for it to overflow.
 Normal water use in the home during the day can disguise a dripping overflow until the early morning.
-The cistern then overflows when a faulty ball valve has dripped into the cistern all night.
+The cistern then overflows when the faulty ball valve has dripped into the cistern all night.

 Faulty ball valve

 Check the ball valve.
 If the water is running continuously, is the valve arm down?
 Move it up and down – this may release it if it has got stuck.
 If the arm moves freely but won’t rise by itself, the float probably has a hole in it.
 You can easily replace it by screwing a new one on.

 Does the arm move freely?
 Is the float watertight?
 If yes, but the valve still doesn’t shut off properly, the washer and/or nozzle may be worn.

 Overflow pipe leaking but the ball valve is OK

 Does the valve shut off normally and at the correct level?
 If so, then the cause is water entering the cistern through the outlet pipes at the bottom.

 The cause of this fault relates to one of either two aspects of your plumbing system: a mixer tap or shower, or an indirect hot water cylinder.